bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 The moving average is a nice way to analyse the trend, but it's not as good at forecasting.

-What happens when we use more advanced techniques to forecast future weight based on past weight data?
+What happens when you use more advanced techniques to forecast future weight based on past weight data?

 \[Regression]

-Here's a regression model I fitted to real client data using the past week of weight measurements to predict future weight.
+Here's a regression model I fitted to real client data using scikitlearn library in Python.

 ![](/images/model.png)